directus/guides/get-started-building-a-blitz-website-with-directus/index.md

 ## Blitz

-Blitz is a batteries-included framework that's inspired by Ruby on Rails, is built on Next.js, and features a "Zero-API" data layer abstraction that eliminates the need for REST/GraphQL.
+Blitz is a batteries-included React framework that is inspired by Ruby on Rails, built on Next.js, and features a "Zero-API" data layer abstraction that eliminates the need for REST/GraphQL.
 To learn more about Blitz, please see the [official Blitz documentation](https://blitzjs.com/docs/blitz-pivot).

 ## Authentication